Concepts and methods for predicting viral evolution: Predictive analysis of viral evolution

 The mean naive and differential protection, $\bar c^{\rm vac} (t)$ and $\Delta \bar c^{\rm vac}(t)$, are directly related to viral fitness.
 By equations~(\ref{Falpha}) and~(\ref{eta}), the mean naive protection $\bar c^{\rm vac}(t)$ is proportional to the vaccine-induced drop of the mean viral population fitness in a naive human population.
 The mean differential protection $\Delta \bar c^{\rm vac}(t)$, equation~(\ref{Delta_eta}), measures the analogous drop of viral fitness in a population with pre-existing immunity.
 Hence, $\Delta \bar c^{\rm vac}(t)$ is an explicitly co-evolutionary measure, which depends on the distribution of circulating viral strains and on the distribution of human immunity.
 Here we have established a general method to compute estimates of vaccine protection for a rapidly changing population of viral strains and population immunity states.
 The specific evaluation of these measures is likely to undergo changes, as new types of input data become available.

-The vaccine protection measures $\bar c^{\rm vac} (t)$ and $\Delta \bar c^{\rm vac}(t)$ can be used to rank available candidate vaccines for a given influenza season: higher naive and differential mean protection is predicted to induce lower viral growth in vaccinated population segments without and with previous immunity, respectively.
-Both measures change over time, underscoring the role of predictive analysis for vaccine strain selection.
-By using predicted clade frequencies, $x^\alpha(t)$, and predicted immune profiles, $\bar C_\alpha (t)$, we can optimize vaccines in a pre-emptive way, taking into account the likely viral evolution and population immune dynamics up to the season when the vaccine will be used.
+The vaccine protection measures $\bar c^{\rm vac} (t)$ and $\Delta \bar c^{\rm vac}(t)$ can be used to rank available candidate vaccines for a given influenza season.
+By equation (\ref{VE}), the ranking by $\Delta \bar c^{\rm vac}(t)$ is equivalent to a ranking by VE.
+Importantly, vaccine protection changes over time due to viral evolution and population immunity dynamics, underscoring the role of predictive analysis for vaccine strain selection.
+By using predicted clade frequencies, $x^\alpha(t)$, and predicted immune profiles, $\bar C_\alpha (t)$, we can optimize vaccines in a pre-emptive way, taking into account the likely viral evolution and population immune dynamics up to and throughout the season when the vaccine will be used.
+In addition, we can account for the partial waning of vaccine protection between vaccination and the expected next exposure (Note~7).
 The protection profiles shown in Fig.~5 and~6 provide a more detailed picture than the mean protection, highlighting viral clades with maximal escape from vaccine-induced and pre-existing population immunity.